scignscape/ntxh/README.md

 ---
 **TROUBLESHOOTING**

-1. Except with "`build-quick.pro`", the build process will generate multiple executable files, some for testing or related documentation.
+1. Except with "`build-first.pro`", the build process will generate multiple executable files, some for testing or related documentation.
 Most of the times users will want the executable called "`dsmain-console`" (the project named "`__run_dsmain-console`") which should run automatically.
 However, any executable may be chosen by right-clicking on the project as listed on Qt Creator's Project Panel (usually on the left of the IDE) or by selecting that desired "Run Configuration" from the "Run Settings" section of the "Projects" tab (at the far-left of the IDE).
 If the application does not seem to run properly, it may be because the wrong executable selection is chosen for the default Run Configuration, so the "`__run_dsmain-console`" option should be chosen from the drop-down list in "Run Settings".

-2. The dsC project organization uses Qt naming conventions to automatically configure an environment so typical users can easily build and launch the main ("`dsmain-console`") application and other executables.
+2. The data-set project organization uses Qt naming conventions to automatically configure an environment so typical users can easily build and launch the main ("`dsmain-console`") application and other executables.
 This process will fail if a working Qt environment (called a Qt "`kit`") is not available _before_ the "`build-quick.pro`" or other project files are opened in the IDE.
 It is recommended to double-check that you have a valid kit ("`Options`" -- "`Build & Run`" -- "`Kits`") and start a new, blank session (via the menubar "`File`" -- "`Sessions`" submenu) before starting to use this data set.

 3. Because of a quirk, Qt Creator will on some systems misidentify project files with unusually long paths, causing an endless loop during the build (because "`qmake`" will run repeatedly).
-This is most likely a problem for users choosing the more complex "`build-all`" or "`isobuild`" strategies.
+Such behavior has been observed on Windows (but not Linux) and appears to be a bug in older versions of Qt Creator, so more recent users may never encounter this problem, but we'll keep mentioning it in case it arises again.
+The problem is most likely to arise if at all for users choosing the more complex "`build-all`" or "`isobuild`" strategies.
 If you use these options, keep an eye on the "Compiler Output" window on Qt Creator and make sure "`qmake`" is not running multiple times on one file (this attention ceases to be necessary once the Compiler Output suggests that all of the "`qmake`" files are processed and the compiler has started to generate object files).
 If you do encounter a loop, you may either rename the problemmatic "`.pro`" files -- this repo chooses to give projects relatively long, descriptive names -- or choose shorter names like "`ntxh/ar`" for the repo folder and its parent.
 Alternatively, employ the "`isobuild`" approach where you can manually decide when to run "`qmake`".

 4. For XPDF, you may encounter linking problems associated with **freetype** fonts and **png**.
 Qt provides its own freetypelib and pnglib which can be used as an alternative to system libs when those are not present.
 If however you have them on your system then simply uncomment the line "`LIBS += -lfreetype  -lpng`" in the XPDF-console project file to resolve linker errors for those libs.